easymock/easymock/README.md

 - Add a little speech on the features in "ReleaseNotes.md"
 - Set the github_user, github_password, gpg_passphrase, bintray_user, bintray_api_key as environment variables
 - Launch ./deploy-easymock.sh version
-- During the deployment, you will be asked to publish on Bintray.
-Go on the site and press "Publish"
+- During the deployment, you will be asked to do different things.
+Do them
-- Then go to the "Maven Central" tab and start syncing with the central repository
-- Go ahead with the deployment
 - Announce to gitter, tweet and blog ;-)

 Deploy the website